huzheng001/stardict-3/doc/README_windows.txt

 libxml library
 --------------

-stardict-editor project depends on on libxml library (http://xmlsoft.org/).
+stardict-editor project depends on libxml library (http://xmlsoft.org/).
 If you plan to build only StarDict, you do not need this library.

 Download libxml2-*.win32.zip from ftp://ftp.zlatkovic.com/libxml/